Tourism Assessment Program

 The Tourism Assessment Program can help your community open up to new visitors and strengthen your local economy.
 When your community conducts a Tourism Assessment Program, a team of community leaders and University faculty members gather and review data to analyze the community's tourism assets and potential for tourism development.
 The program includes a visit by the team to the community.
 What they uncover is provided back to the community in a written report and discussed with the community at a public meeting to spark discussion of potential next steps in tourism planning.
 The community can then use the information to help set priorities for local tourism development efforts.

-The Tourism Assessment Program can be completed within an eight-week time period.
+The Tourism Assessment Program can be completed in as little as eight-weeks.
 Potential follow-up consultations from University of Minnesota Extension's Community Economics educators, or tourism specialists from the University of Minnesota Tourism Center can be tailored to your local goals.

 Community Tourism Development Guide (3d ed., 2010)